 Solange Knowles and Tracee Ellis Ross are two gorgeous women with one thing in common– Chuck Amos.
 The celebrity hairstylist is close to both ladies, having worked in the industry for years.
 Signed to Jump Management, he’s definitely the first person we thought about when looking for Coachella hair advice.

-Let’s be honest, having natural curls is hard work and keeping them looking good during the summer months can be extra challenging.
+Let’s be honest, having natural curls is hard work and keeping them looking good during the spring/summer months can be extra challenging.
 Amos has a few suggestions to maintain moisture, keep your color-treated hair bright, and your weave tight.

 Peep his advice below.